pateldhairya0328/pateldhairya0328/README.md

-- 👋 Hi, I’m @pateldhairya0328
+- 👋 Hi, I’m Dhairya Patel.
-- 👀 I’m interested in anything math adjacent, and any random fun facts you may have.
-Also I love watching any good shows and movies.
+- 👀 I’m interested in anything math adjacent, random fun facts you may have, going to the movies, and trying new ice cream and pizza places.
-- 🌱 I’m currently studying Electrical and Computer Engineering at University of Toronto.
+- 🌱 I’m currently in the Master of Applied Science in Electrical and Computer Engineering program at University of Toronto and working at Lorica Cybersecurity.
+My areas of focus are stochastic control theory and homomorphic encryption.
-- 📫 How to reach me: email me at pateldhairya0328@gmail.com.
+- 📫 How to reach me: you can email me at pateldhairya0328@gmail.com.

 <!---
 pateldhairya0328/pateldhairya0328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.